 What is the importance of a restaurant floor plan?

 A floor plan acts as a map of your restaurant business in its physical form.
 It helps you understand where everything is, and how this impacts the flow of customers, serving speed, the rate of accidents and incidents and general aura of the space.
+It’s a central part of restaurant design both in terms of aesthetics and functionality.
+Getting it right helps your restaurant to succeed.

 Whether or not your floor plan helps staff and customers circulate around your restaurant directly impacts table management and the money you make.
 Customers who find it hard to get in, make their way to a table, find the toilets and so on, are likely to find the experience stressful.
 This affects how long they stay, how much money they spend and the likelihood of them coming back in future.